needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/samples-vision-os.md

 ## Demo scene

-The `VolumeDemo` scene shows a minimal bounded volume setup designed to demo 3D interaction using XRI.
+The `VolumeDemo` scene shows a minimal bounded volume setup designed to demo 3D interaction using the XR Interaction Toolkit.
 It features two-handed interactions supported on cubes, a floating cylinder, and tapered cylinder.

 The cubes and tapered cylinder are set up using velocity tracked mode on the [`XRGrabInteractable`](xr-grab-interactable.md), to showcase how physics interaction is meant to behave.
 The floating cylinder uses the lower latency instantaneous mode, which ignores physics collisions when evaluating motion.

 There is also a reset button in the scene that is meant to demo a tactile poke interactable using an [`XRPokeFollowAffordance`](samples-starter-assets.md#scripts) component to animate the button position as the poke depth changes.
 When fully pressed it will trigger the reset function on all interactables in the scene with a `Resetable` component on them, to re-initialize them to the original location.

-Finally, there is an instance of the [`SpatialPanel_UI`](#spatialpanel_ui) prefab meant to show how common UI components can be interacted with using XRI interaction events.
+Finally, there is an instance of the [`SpatialPanel_UI`](#spatialpanel_ui) prefab meant to show how common UI components can be interacted with using the XR Interaction Toolkit interaction events.

 ## Prefabs
 - **Interactables**